1.00 - Introduction

 Let's start with the basics - what even is a marketing strategy?

-GET: pot-smoking teenagers
+GET: hot boxing teenagers

 TO: choose the ultimate munchies snack